muratk3n/thirdwave/en/README.md

 ---

 Countries, US states with fossil resources would be interested in this tech.
-Machin is from a coal heavy state, right?
-And a key vote in the Senate?
-Keep coal, CCS, produce green fuel, a bill like that cld get his support?
+Machin is from a coal heavy state, right, and a key vote in the Senate..
+A bill with coal CCS, green fuel prodcution cld get his support maybe.

 Reuters: "A Japanese-Australian venture has begun producing hydrogen from brown coal in a A$500 million ($387 million) test project that